tweag/nickel/doc/manual/typing.md

 Indeed, statically ensuring that an arbitrary expression will eventually respects an arbitrary user-written predicate is a really hard problem even in simple cases (and undecidable in the general case).
 So, what can we do with annotations like `#Port`?
-There is one way the typechecker can be sure that something will eventually be a port number, or will fail with the correct error message: when using a contract application.
+There is one situation when the typechecker can be sure that something will eventually be a port number, or will fail with the correct error
+message: when using a contract application.

 ```nickel
 (let p | #Port = 10 - 1 in